1. AN ART CENTRE IN THE CITY

 (Jehangir Jehangir, who died in 1944 after whom the gallery is named)

 In 1974, Sir Hirji put on end to the acquisition of contemporary paintings for a rather unusual reason connected with the family home on Nepean Sea Road.
-The main house, Readynroney House with its carpet area of over 120,000 square feel, was wham the head of the family lived while the eldest son and his family traditionally mi wined the smaller adjoining mansion.
-The Second Baronet and his wife, lady Him1mi, mid their children lived in this house until 1940 when Lady Dhunhai passed away, mid they moved into the main house.
-During the War in 1942, the sandlot house was demolished expeditiously because the military authorities wore in the process of acquiring all vacant houses.
+The main house, Readymoney House with its carpet area of over 120,000 square feel, was where the head of the family lived while the eldest son and his family traditionally occupied the smaller adjoining mansion.
+The Second Baronet and his wife, lady Hirabai, and their children lived in this house until 1940 when Lady Dhunhai passed away, mid they moved into the main house.
+During the War in 1942, the sandlot house was demolished expeditiously because the military authorities were in the process of acquiring all vacant houses.

 (Sir Hirji Jehangir, Chairman of the gallery from 1962-2000)

-Sir Hirji’s older son, Jehangir, now Sir Cowasji Jehangir, 4th Bt (b1953) and his wife, Jasmine, daughter of Beji=aa Billimoria, a prominent construction magnate, have a son and a daughter.
-He serves as Hon Director of the Piramal Photography Gallery in the NCPA and as Chairman of the JeIminiu Hospital in Poona.
+Sir Hirji’s older son, Jehangir, now Sir Cowasji Jehangir, 4th Bt (b1953) and his wife, Jasmine, daughter of Beji Billimoria, a prominent construction magnate, have a son and a daughter.
+He serves as Hon Director of the Piramal Photography Gallery in the NCPA and as Chairman of the Jehangir Hospital in Pune.
 He has taken the lead to collaborate with the Apollo Hospitals to transform the Jehangir Hospital into one of the best-equipped hospitals in western India.
-The younger son, Adi (b1956), is married to Freny, daughter of Cowasji Dinshaw Adenwalla, whose family helped to develop the port of Men.
+The younger son, Adi (b1956), is married to Freny, daughter of Cowasji Dinshaw Adenwalla, whose family helped to develop the port of Aden.
 Adi, whose interests focus on history, music and art, is the present Chairman of the Jehangir Art Gallery.

 3. FOUNDING AN ART CENTRE